When to Schedule Your Newborn Photos: A Practical Guide for Real Life

 If your baby needs extra time early on, such as jaundice, a NICU stay, or being premature, or if you’re recovering from a C-section or any complications, it’s completely reasonable to schedule later.

-A photoshoot shouldn’t be a chore.
-Take care of the baby and yourself first, then come in to document this season when it feels doable.
+Newborn photos should not become one more thing you have to push through.
+Take care of the baby and yourself first, then come in when it feels doable.

 And if you’re feeling disappointed that the first days didn’t go the way you pictured, that feeling is valid.
 The good news is that you can still create meaningful images—sometimes especially meaningful—when you’re not forcing the experience to happen before you’re ready.